 Collection of images from museums collections highlighting the creative output of cultures around the world, from prehistoric to contemporary times, and covering the complete range of expressive forms.

-Content expanded from print sources of Grove Art Online and Oxford art reference .; Full-text encyclopedia articles; Originally published in 1996 and updated quarterly, covers prehistory to present
+Content expanded from print sources of Grove Art Online and Oxford Art Reference.
+Originally published in 1996 and updated quarterly.

 Databases Devoted to Primary Source Materials